 1. I have served on the Put in Bay Township Board of Zoning Appeals for approximately twenty years and have

 been the Chairman for the Board for the past fifteen years.
-I also coached our islands little league teams for over fifteen years.
-I recently completed my EMT training and am looking forward to serving the islands this winter.
+I also coached our island’s little league teams for over fifteen years.
+I recently completed my EMT training and look forward to serving the islands this winter.

-2. While serving as Chairman of the Board of Zoning Appeals, I believe that I helped guide the Board towards greater fairness and consistency in its decision making.
-I also worked with the Ottawa County Prosecutors office to correct the Board’s public hearing procedures so as to be sure the Board’s decisions held up in Ottawa County Appeals Court.
-Coaching the kids from the islands was certainly the most rewarding of my community services.
+2. While serving as Chairman of the Board of Zoning Appeals, I believe I helped guide the Board towards greater fairness and consistency in its decision-making.
+I also worked with the Ottawa County Prosecutors’ office to correct the Board’s public hearing procedures to be sure the Board’s decisions held up in Ottawa County Appeals Court.
+Coaching the kids from the islands was undoubtedly the most rewarding of my community services.

-3. The issue of “One island, one government” is one that needs to be fully researched in a non-biased fashion.
-Without a doubt, there are both pros and cons for all the islands of the Township if a change is made to South Bass.
-I think the ramifications of such a change need to be explored and discussed in an open forum so an informed decision can be made.
-Too often I have seen “alternative facts” circulated when controversial issues like this come up.
+3. The issue of “One island, one government” needs to be thoroughly researched in a non-biased fashion.
+Without a doubt, there are pros and cons for all the islands of the Township if a change is made to South Bass.
+I think the ramifications of such a change must be explored and discussed in an open forum to make an informed decision.
+Too often, I have seen “alternative facts” circulated when controversial issues like this come up.

 4. As a builder, I would like to see a continuation of controlled development on the islands.
-However, I did move to the islands because of the natural beauty of the area and feel it is only right to preserve and maintain certain areas of green space and natural habitat.
-My goal would be to achieve a balance that allows development, which helps increase our tax base, while also preserving certain areas so as to maintain the natural setting of our islands.
+However, I moved to the islands because of the area’s natural beauty and feel it is only suitable to preserve and maintain certain areas of green space and natural habitat.
+My goal would be to achieve a balance that allows development, which helps increase our tax base while preserving certain areas to maintain the natural setting of our islands.

 My top five issues would be:

-1. Work from the Trustee level to enforce zoning and prosecute violators and provide Zoning Inspector, Zoning Board and Zoning Board of Appeals all the assistance they need to enforce zoning on the islands.
+1. Work from the Trustee level to enforce zoning and prosecute violators and provide the Zoning Inspector, Zoning Board, and Zoning Board of Appeals all the assistance they need to implement zoning on the islands.

-2. I feel that the Township needs to have a greater in the direction of the Police Department Since the Township funds a portion of the police budget I believe they should have a seat at the table when the Village selects a police chief and holds public safety meetings.
+2. I feel that the Township needs to have a more significant direction for the Put-in-Bay Police Department.
+Since the Township funds a portion of the police budget, I believe they should have a seat at the table when the Village selects a police chief and holds public safety meetings.